 Shake, shake, shake

 Uncap the Just Egg bottle and pour a little of the mixture into each egg bite compartment, filling each one just a quarter to a third full.
-(Note: If you want to put some bacon bits in the compartments before this step, feel free, but my experiments have suggested that you should not put any cheese in before you pour in some of the mixture.)
+(Note: If you want to put some vegan bacon bits in the compartments before this step, feel free, but our experiments have suggested that you should not put any cheese (vegan, of course) in before you pour in some of the mixture.)

-Sprinkle some bacon bits and cheese into each compartment.
+Sprinkle some vegan bacon bits and vegan cheese into each compartment.

 Fill the rest of the way with the rest of the Just Egg mixture, and top with more bacon bits and cheese.